RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/CreateTempObject.md

 # CreateTempObject

 ## Description
-Creates a temporary object specified by `objectType`, `propertyValue`, `xPos` and `yPos` near the end of the object list.
+Creates a temporary object specified by `type`, `propertyValue`, `xpos` and `ypos` near the end of the object list.

+!!! note
+    If there are too many temporary objects loaded when this function is called, the engine will start overwritting them.
+Therefore, it's recommended to only use this function for objects that quickly get destroyed or unloaded.

 ## Parameters
-- `objectType`
+- `type`
 The type of object that will be created.
 - `propertyValue`
-The Property Value of the object.
+The property value of the object.
-- `xPos`
+- `xpos`
 The position of the object on the horizontal axis in world-space.
-- `yPos`
+- `ypos`
 The position of the object on the vertical axis in world-space.

 ## Return Value
-`tempObjectPos` is set to the created object's `slotID`.
+Sets `tempObjectPos` to the created object's `entityPos`.

 ## Syntax
 ```
-CreateTempObject(int objectType, int propertyValue, int xPos, int yPos)
+CreateTempObject(int type, int propertyValue, int xpos, int ypos)
 ```

-## Examples
+## Example
 ```
-CreateTempObject(TypeName[Invincibility], 0, object.xPos, object.yPos)
+CreateTempObject(TypeName[Test Object], 0, object.xpos, object.ypos)
 ```

-## Notes
-This should only be used for misc objects that aren't required for too long in the stage.